Interview with Shilpa Gupta

-SG: As mentioned in previous answer, the local is not based primarily on geography.
+SG: As mentioned in my previous answer, the local is not based primarily on geography.
 My own context is in the experience of the urban which in today’s world not dominated by national or regional codes.
 I employ a lot of text in my work which has freely translated in different languages.
 Another work, where I ask people to draw maps of their country have been shown in very different countries for which have received strong reactions – there is no need to restrict oneself and there is no one way of working.
 There can be artists whose works are extremely embedded in local histories and there are works which have something universal in them.
 What’s important is the context and the sensitivity with which they are shared.

-SG: When I started my early experiments with mediums from everyday life in early 1990s, I was unaware of movements in the West which also employ of lot of ready-mades.
+SG: When I started my early experiments with mediums from everyday life in the early 1990s, I was unaware of movements in the West which also employ of lot of ready-mades.
 Not much information was available freely those days.
-I was then and even now interested in what we see around us and how we make sense of it, and what is around us and for this I had to use the very medium that contained and transmitted these.
+I was then and even now interested in what we see around us and how we make sense of it, and what is around us, and for this I had to use the very medium that contained and transmitted these.